Pavilion Kuala Lumpur: Centre Court

-Apart from housing Dôme and The Coffee Bean & Tea Leaf, Centre Court is the place where all the large-scale events and promotions happen.
+Apart from housing Dôme and Cafe Kitsune, Centre Court is the place where all the large-scale events and promotions happen.
 Festive celebrations and thematic events such as KL Fashion Week and Waku Waku Japan Festival are all held in this area.
 The event area once featured the tallest Swarovski Christmas tree in Asia as part of the centre's Christmas celebration.

 Connection

 Connection is the trendy hub that refreshes patrons with its al-fresco ambience with many restaurants, cafes, dessert places, and coffee shops.
 Connection is also home to the upcoming Dadi Cinema and Red Box Plus Karaoke.

 Couture Pavilion

 Located on Levels 2 and 3, Couture Pavilion is dedicated to some of the most renowned fashion labels in the world.

 Dining Loft

 Located at Level 7, Dining Loft is home to some first-in Malaysia and casual dining restaurants.

 Fashion Avenue

 Located on Level 2 and Level 3, Fashion Avenue brings together big and popular brands to cater to the fashion forward and trend setters.